 - Blazblue has Hakumen, who is Jin Kisaragi's alternate self.
 Specifically, he's from a timeline when Noel Vermillion didn't exist, and Tsubaki was his secretary.
 Tsubaki is killed by Nu, trying to stop Jin from going after Ragna as he normally does in the present timeline.
 When Nu tries to fuse with Ragna like she always does, Jin runs after the two and flung back in time as a result.
 His body, damaged beyond repair, he is installed in the Susanooh unit, which explains his current appearance.

 - Archer of Fate/stay night is this to Emiya Shirou.
 He is only able to exist in the same era due to being summoned from outside of the timeline.

 - In Umineko no Naku Koro ni, Lion Ushiromiya is this to Yasu, also known as Beatrice, Shannon and Kanon.
-Lion exists in a world where Yasu wasn't rejected by Natsuhi, thrown off a cliff, and raised to be a servant, only to be driven to create Split Personalities as a way to cope with bullying, heartbreak and gender/body issues.
+Lion exists in a world where Yasu wasn't rejected by Natsuhi, thrown off a cliff, and raised to be a servant, only to be driven to create different persona's as a way to cope with bullying, heartbreak and gender/body issues.
 The chances of this world existing is about one in 2, 578, 917.